RPA Platform Cloud Architecture: 5 Must-haves and 3 to Avoid

 Modern Robotic Process Automation (RPA) platforms must be built upon a robust infrastructure.
-This is especially true in cloud-based RPA systems.
+This is especially true in cloud-based automation systems.

 Historically, RPA systems were built for on-premises deployments, which made sense since the majority of applications were desktop-based (think traditional Microsoft Excel).
 However, as those applications moved to the cloud (think Office 365), the many RPA systems moved with them.